Buying a used electric car

 Do electric vehicles hold their value?

 All vehicles lose value over time, so depreciation (the difference between the car’s value when bought and sold) affects any car, not just electric ones.
 That said, when EVs first appeared on the scene, owners experienced big drops in value when they came to sell them on.
-This was because not many people were interested in buying electric cars.
+This could be because electric cars weren’t as popular.

 But, in recent years, electric cars have started to hold their value better.
-This is due to more desirable makes and models coming on to the market, as well as greater awareness of the benefits of driving electric and hybrid cars.
+This could be due to more desirable makes and models coming on to the market, as well as greater awareness of the benefits of driving electric and hybrid cars, plus incentives like not having to pay to enter clean air zones like the London ULEZ.

 Broadly speaking, petrol cars can be worth around 40%-65% of their original purchase price after around three years on the road.
 Electric cars are catching up with that figure, but some models retain their value better than others.